pcafstockf/oag-tools/oag-shared/src/lang-neutral/ReadMe.md

 # Code Generator Ast

 OpenApi is basically an Abstract Syntax Tree describing a json centric Domain Specific Language.
-This module transforms the OpenApi DSL into a code generation DSL for for producing object-oriented remote API services.
+This module transforms the OpenApi DSL into a code generation DSL for producing object-oriented remote API services.
 The code generation Ast contains 3 primary nodes:

 * A `Model` (aka OpenApi ObjectSchema)